Private API

 SymbolicAWEModels.apply_tether_init_stretched_lens!Function

-Raises an error if a downstream non-tether segment connects back to the tether's start point (would create an unsolvable constraint).
+Errors if a downstream segment connects back to the anchor.

 source